F.A.Q. Photo Chemicals

 - Photographic waste liquids should NOT be poured down the drain if connected to a septic system.

-- In sewered areas, developer and rinse solutions may be poured down the drain, but first check with your local sewerage authority for confirmation.
+- In sewered areas, developer and rinse solutions may be poured down the drain, however first check with your local sewerage authority for confirmation prior to disposal.

 - Some local photo processing businesses may accept silver bearing fixer waste for recycling and management.